 October 24th, 2020: I bought a full D.E.
 Hive and tried it out during a season in which I used a wide variety of hives.
 I had about eight hives on the go.
 Every single one of them was different in some way from all the others, including the D.E.
 Hive, which didn’t seem to perform much better or worse than any of my other hives.
 In fact, hives that were more or less wooden boxes with a small hole up top did just as well as the ones with full ventilation.
 Not what I expected for the summertime.
 As for winter survival, again, not a whole lot of difference.
 The D.E.
 Hive didn’t do much better than my hives with an inner cover and a moisture quilt on top.
 The hives that came out the worst after the winter were the ones that only had hard insulation over the inner cover, but even then, once the summer weather picked up, they did fine.
 So what’s my conclusion at the end of the day?
 Who knows?
 It was one season testing out one hive.
 It’s not exactly a substantive dataset.
 But if I have to conclude something, how about this?
 There’s a multitude of hive configurations to work with and basically I just need to pick one and then be ready to make modifications depending on how well the bees do throughout the winter.
 If the hives are damp or wet inside, they need more ventilation.
 And until I actually see with my own eyes how my bees do under the specific conditions of my beeyard, I just can’t say for sure what will or won’t work all the time — because I don’t think anything works all the time.
 For me, beekeeping, no matter what time of the year, is about managing the hives to the specific conditions of my beeyard, which can fluctuate from month to month and year to year.

 One more thing: Gerard doesn’t sell D.E Hives anymore.
 I don’t know who sells what anymore.
-The NL beekeeping scene is a bit chaotic these days with so many people positioning themselves to win over the consuming public before anyone else can, with more than a few dishonest agendas at play.
+The Newfoundland beekeeping scene is a bit chaotic these days with so much first-to-market positioning to win over the consuming public before anyone else can, and more than a few questionable agendas at play.
 I try not get involved with it anymore.
-For me, unless someone can be bothered to create an actual website for their business or service (not to just a Facebook page), then I can’t bothered recommending it to anyone.
-The Facebook pages come and go and are sometimes not a reliable source for current information.
-In other words, good luck.
+For me, if somoene can’t be bothered to create a website for their business or service (not just a Facebook page), then I can’t bothered recommending it.
+Facebook pages come and go and are often not a reliable source for current information.
+So… good luck with that.